t-mart/wap/docs/contributing.md

   [isort](https://github.com/PyCQA/isort).
 There's a Makefile target to do both with `make format`.
 - Code should yield no [mypy](https://mypy.readthedocs.io/en/stable/) or [flake8](https://flake8.pycqa.org/en/latest/) errors.
 Run `make check` to check for that.
+- You can run [pre-commit](https://pre-commit.com/) checks by install the hook with `pre-commit install`.